zchee/neovim-wiki/Development-tips.md

 ## Debugging program errors (undefined behavior, leaks, ...)

-Building and installing Neovim with Clang's address sanitizer (ASAN) is a good way to catch memory errors as soon as they happen.
-It's significantly faster than running a program under Valgrind, so it's *possible* to use Neovim built with ASAN as your daily editor (although it's not recommended given a [typical slowdown of 2x](http://clang.llvm.org/docs/AddressSanitizer.html)).
+Building and installing Neovim with one of Clang's sanitizers (Address Sanitizer: ASan, Undefined Behavior Sanitizer: UBSan, Memory Sanitizer: MSan, Thread Sanitizer: TSan) is a good way to catch errors as soon as they happen.
+It's significantly faster than running a program under Valgrind, so it's *possible* to use Neovim built with a sanitizer as your daily editor (although it's not recommended given a [typical slowdown of 2x for ASan](http://clang.llvm.org/docs/AddressSanitizer.html)).
 Assuming you have access to Clang 3.4 or above and a Unix-like environment, the following steps should get you started:

-- Build Neovim with ASAN enabled: `CC=clang-3.4 make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=${SOME_PREFIX} -DSANITIZE=ON"`
+- Build Neovim with a sanitizer enabled (`ASAN_UBSAN`, `MSAN`, or `TSAN`): `CC=clang-3.4 make CMAKE_EXTRA_FLAGS="-DCLANG_SANITIZER=ASAN_UBSAN"`
 - Optionally install it if you desire to use as your normal editor: `make install`
 - Create a directory to store the ASAN logs: `mkdir -p ${HOME}/.logs`
 - Add this to your shell initialization scripts (e.g., `.profile`):
   - `export ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer-3.4`
   - `export ASAN_OPTIONS="log_path=${HOME}/.logs/asan"` or `export ASAN_OPTIONS="detect_leaks=1:log_path=${HOME}/.logs/asan"` if you want to detect memory leaks (gets a bit slower)
+  - `export MSAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer-3.4`
+  - `export TSAN_OPTIONS="external_symbolizer_path=/usr/bin/llvm-symbolizer-3.4 log_path=${HOME}/.logs/tsan"`

-Now Neovim should exit every time a memory error happens, with crash logs written to `${HOME}/.logs/asan.PID`.
-Undefined behavior also triggers this.
+Now Neovim should exit every time an error happens, with crash logs written to `${HOME}/.logs/*san.PID`.

 [syntastic]: https://github.com/scrooloose/syntastic
 [syntastic-docs]: https://raw.githubusercontent.com/scrooloose/syntastic/master/doc/syntastic.txt